hmc-cs111-spring2023/project-AdamrBeckwith/notebooks/Notebook1.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I feel much better about starting now.
+The most pressing issue is I have is I dont have experience with external implementations.
+Something my DSL relies on.
+Hopefully I can get guidence from the rest of the class on how that works.
+I need to make the **big jump** from the *layout* and *construction* of a DSL to its actual design.
+I want to break away from the expectations of a traditional coding language and allow it to be relatively simple to write, especially since most applications will be simple.
+But the modularity and the recursiveness is defined well.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Does the structure make sense?
+Both the actual construction of the DSL (gui, scala etc) and the actual DSL design.
+Plus any name suggestions would be great!

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**

+Ahhhh I have no idea.
+Everything has been done in github but Ive been so busy and working on this during the cracks of freetime I have

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**

+It went ok.
+I feel like I made more progress then I expected and the research was very very helpful.
+Lets see how implementation goes.